cedadev/ceda-div-hugo-hinode/content/_index.md

     elements:
     - title: JASMIN
       image: img/JASMIN.jpg
       content: JASMIN is a globally unique data intensive supercomputer for environmental science.
 JASMIN supports the data analysis requirements of the UK and European climate and earth system modelling community.
-It consists of multi-Petabyte fast storage co-located with data analysis computing facilities, with dedicated light paths to various key facilities and institutes within the community.
+It consists of multi-Petabyte fast storage co-located with data analysis computing facilities, with dedicated light paths to various key facilities and institutes within the community. <br> {{< link jasmin >}} **Get started with JASMIN** {{< /link >}}
     - title: The CEDA Archive
       image: img/CEDA-archive.jpg
       content: The CEDA Archive is the national data centre for atmospheric and earth observation and forms part of NERC's Environmental Data Service - a network of data centres covering all aspects of environmental science.
-Our team coordinate data management on behalf of NERC for the UK atmospheric science and earth observation communities.
-We hold data covering climate, composition, observations and numerical weather prediction as well as various earth observation datasets, including airborne and satellite data and imagery.
-Our main goal is to ensure that atmospheric and earth observation data are made available and accessible to all in order to fully realise their reuse potential.
+Our team coordinate data management on behalf of NERC for the UK atmospheric science and earth observation communities. <br> We hold data covering climate, composition, observations and numerical weather prediction as well as various earth observation datasets, including airborne and satellite data and imagery.
+Our main goal is to ensure that atmospheric and earth observation data are made available and accessible to all in order to fully realise their reuse potential. <br> {{< link ceda_archive >}} **Explore the data in our archive** {{< /link >}}
     - title: Outreach
       image: img/warming-stripes.png
       content: At CEDA we support environmental scientists coducting climate research.
 However, you don't need a PhD to get involved!
-We've designed some resources to help prompt conversations about climate change and highlight things everyone can do to reduce their carbon footprint.
+We've designed some resources to help prompt conversations about climate change and highlight things everyone can do to reduce their carbon footprint. <br> {{< link "../outreach" >}} **Find out about our outreach activities and resources** {{< /link >}}
     - title: Other services
       image: img/stock-dish.jpg
       content: CEDA also provide support for numerous other organisations and external projects.
 We run the {{< link "https://www.ukssdc.ac.uk/" >}} UK Solar System Data Centre (UKSSDC) {{< /link >}} co-funded by STFC and NERC, curates and provides access to archives of data from the upper atmosphere, ionosphere and Earth’s solar environment.
 The {{< link "https://www.ipcc.ch/" >}} Intergovernmental Panel on Climate Change {{< /link >}}  is the United Nations body for assessing the science related to climate change.
 We run the {{< link "https://www.ipcc-data.org/" >}} IPCC Data Distribution Centre {{< /link >}}  which provides climate, socio-economic and environmental data, both from the past and also in scenarios projected into the future.

-  - _bookshop_name: about
-    heading:
-      title: About us
-      content: Our mission is to support environmental science, further environmental data archival practices, and develop and deploy new technologies to enhance access to data.
-Additionally we provide services to aid large scale data analysis.
-        Below you can meet the members of our team, read about the history of our organisation or find out more about our mission!
-      align: start
-      width: 8
-    background:
-      color: warning
-      subtle: true
-    illustration:
-      image: img/CEDA-staff-30th.jpg
-    link-type: link
-    links:
-    - title: Our team
-      url: '/about/team.md'
-      icon: fa-solid fa-people-group
-    - title: Our history
-      url: 'about/history.md'
-      icon: fa-solid fa-book-open
-    - title: Our mission
-      url: 'about/mission.md'
-      icon: fa-solid fa-rocket
-    order: first

   - _bookshop_name: articles
     heading: